 How Stagnant Wages are Deepening the Crisis

-On top of the cost of college, Americans haven’t seen their wages rise over the last decade.
-In those rare cases where wages have increased, the benefit has mostly gone to workers the highest paid tier of employees.
-The Economic Policy Institute reports that the college wage premiums on rose from 47 percent to 48.4 percent between 2008 and 2018.
-Further, with some college just reached their 2000 wage level one year ago, in 2018.
+On top of the cost of college, most Americans haven’t seen their wages rise over the last decade.
+In those rare cases where wages have increased, the benefit has mostly gone to workers in the highest paid tier of employees.
+The Economic Policy Institute reports that the college wage premium only rose from 47 percent to 48.4 percent between 2008 and 2018.
+Further, it took nearly a decade for workers with some college to reach their 2000 wage level post-financial crisis.

 Regardless of the drivers, the impact of wage stagnation on borrowers is clear: Forty percent of people with student loan debt are expected to default on their loans by 2023, according to The Brookings Institute.

 How Employers Can Improve Student Loan Debt Burdens

 Employers need to determine what they can do to help employees solve the financial challenges college has created for their financial lives and will potentially create for their children.
 Programs that encourage employees to contribute to a 529 college savings plan while educating employees on budgeting, saving for college, and borrowing can empower employees to make wise financial choices.
 In addition, understanding the needs of the workforce by implementing contribution benefit programs like those offered by Gradifi can support employees and serve as an important recruitment and retention tool that serves the employer as much as it does the employee.